Variable Chaplygin Gas: Constraints from Supernovae, BAO, Look Back Time, and GRBs

 \section{Introduction}

-Observations including the Hubble diagram of Type Ia Supernovae(SNe Ia)\cite{perl},Cosmic Microwave Background and galaxy spectra establish that the expansion of the universe is accelerating and that two-thirds of the total energy density is in the form of dark energy with negative pressure.The most viable candidate of dark energy is the cosmological constant $\Lambda$ with a time constant equation of state.
+Bolstering our understanding of the Universe, observations also have the potential to revolutionize the way we perceive our reality.
+Two decades back one such observation discovered that the Universe is expanding.
+From the observations of distant supernovae type-Ia (SNe-Ia) by two independent groups \cite{a, b} it has been established that the expansion is accelerating.
+This fact is corroborated by a number of separate observations such as Baryon Acoustic Oscillations (BAO), Cosmic Microwave Background, growth of structures and Gamma-ray Bursts (GRBs).

-However this model suffers from serious fine tuning problems\cite{varun,weinberg}.Hence many more models have been explored in the past and this remains an active area of research.Recently,an alternative class of models have been proposed which involve a slowly evolving and spatially homogenous scalar field\cite{ratra,zlatev} or two coupled fields\cite{santos}.However,these ``Quintessence'' models also suffer from fine tuning problem.
+The dynamics of the Universe is governed by the Einstein's general theory of relativity, but it is not possible to explain the accelerated expansion if only the observable (normal) matter is taken into consideration.
+Different cosmological models have been proposed to explain our observations.
+Among the various explanations, the one that is prevalent and most favourable is the $\Lambda$-Cold Dark Matter ($\Lambda$CDM) model, where $\Lambda$ represents the cosmological constant.
+In this model, $\Lambda$ accounts for the vacuum energy or the energy density of space.
+However this model suffers from serious fine tuning problems \cite{e, f}.
+Hence many more models have been explored in the past and this remains an active area of research.
+Different models explored can be broadly categorized into two classes.
+One class of models involve reforming the geometry part of the Einstein's equations.
+This includes generalisation of gravity action and higher dimension spacetime.
+The other class of models alter the matter component of the Universe in the Einstein's equations.
+In this approach exotic matter with negative pressure is added to the mass distribution of the Universe.
+Some of the models based on this are quintessence, k-essence, tachyons, barotropic fluid etc. These are collectively known as Dark Energy models.
+Recently, an alternative class of models have been proposed which involve a slowly evolving and spatially homogenous scalar field \cite{ratra, zlatev} or two coupled fields \cite{santos}.
+However, these "Quintessence'' models also suffer from fine tuning problem.